shallomkanyori/alx-backend-storage/0x01-NoSQL/README.md

 ### Task 5
 Write a script that displays the number of documents in the collection school:
 - The database name will be passed as option of `mongo` command

+### Task 6
+Write a script that adds a new attribute to a document in the collection `school`:
+- The script should update only document with `name="Holberton school"` (all of them)
+- The update should add the attribute `address` with the value “972 Mission street”